Sharon O'Neill: 2000–present: Later career

 In 2001, she toured as a guest artist with New Zealand female act When the Cat's Away.
 In 2005, she toured Australia as a support act for Leo Sayer and a comprehensive collection of her greatest hits was released by Sony Music Australia under the title The Best of Sharon O'Neill.
 In 2006 and early 2007, O'Neill again toured Australia supporting Leo Sayer.

 From August–September 2007, O'Neill toured as part of the 'Countdown Spectacular 2' concert series Australia-wide and toured Australia and New Zealand on The Let It Be Tour (The Beatles tribute show) in November–December 2007.

 In 2014, Sony New Zealand released a new greatest hits collection titled Words: The Very Best of Sharon O'Neill.
 The album peaked at number 6 on the New Zealand albums chart.

 In 2018, O'Neill performed a duet with Ben Ransom titled "Young Years", the song she co-wrote for the group Dragon.
-The track is available via digital streaming service Apple Music.

 O'Neill's partner of 40 years, Alan Mansfield, died in Sydney of complications related to his cancer treatment, on 16 October 2024.